-The requirements placed on railway vehicles have increased significantly in recent years.
-Products for rolling stock need to ensure a higher level of functional safety than ever before to make the travel experience more comfortable, safer and reliable for the end user – the railway customers.
+The requirements placed on DC infrastructure for both Railway and Electric Vehicles has increased significantly.
+Products for rolling stock need to ensure a higher level of functional safety than ever before to make the travel experience more comfortable, safer and reliable for the end user.
+With the addition of EV infrastructure and the needs for DC fast charging this may tie closely to the LRT industry substations and electric network.
 New technologies must be developed to meet future application requirements as well.
 Based on these points, Knick decided to fundamentally redesign one of its core product groups.
 The ProLine P50000 high-voltage transducers are used to monitor primary circuits on traction units and locomotives.
 They measure the voltages and currents coming from the contact wire, and help with energy management and emergency shutdown in case of a short circuit.
-They are so precise and fast that they can even be used as sensors for charging the energy required by the train.
+They are so precise and fast that they can even be used as sensors for energy required for charging trains and electric vehicles.

 High-voltage measurement involves the processing of dangerously high voltages and associated electrical power.
 If a short circuit is not switched off immediately, it can cause fire.
 On a train, this places a direct and considerable risk to the safety of the passengers and staff.
 Short circuits must therefore be reliably detected by measurement.
 Furthermore, the high-voltage transducer itself should never be dangerous – neither during maintenance nor after years of railway operation.
 These aspects have been taken into account for the construction and design of the ProLine P50000 series, much of which had not existed in the industry up until now.

 Contact protection during maintenance